Novgorod case: 2008

-An information was published on March 14 regarding dissemination of flyers about the "Novgorod Case" by the Novgorod Regional Human Rights Center.
+Information regarding dissemination of flyers about the "Novgorod Case", was published on March 14 by the Novgorod Regional Human Rights Center.

 On March 26, the website of the Novgorod Regional office of the Investigative Committee published an appeal to media requesting to avoid publishing any defence opinions without comments of prosecutors.
 The motivation was that "dissemination and analysis [...] of one-sided opinions [...] without using official case documents, as it often happens, is biased and plays a significant role in creation of the negative public opinion about the law-enforcement agencies".
 The appeal mentioned the possible criminal prosecution for ignoring this request.